Rajib-Mardi/terraform-aws/README.md

 * SSH into EC2 instance
 ![ec2-user@ip-10-0-10-107_~ 12-06-2023 20_22_49](https://github.com/Rajib-Mardi/terrraform/assets/96679708/a0ead0f1-7ec5-48d9-a02c-5a6e93cf0909)

+#### Configured  Terraform  script to automate deploying Docker container to EC2 instance
    * Configured Terraform to install Docker and run nginx image
    *  create an "script.sh" file in terraform folder and write the linux commands to execute the shell script
+      *  script: Updates the system and installs Docker.
+      *  Starts the Docker service.
+      *  Adds the ec2-user to the Docker group.
+      *  Runs an Nginx container, mapping port 8080 to 80.

    *  Accessed nginx through Browser